 This passage establishes the principle that the Church has come to call the Pauline privilege.
 In such a case, a natural marital bond between two unbaptized persons is dissolved by the fact that one of the parties receives baptism and enters a new marriage.

 For the Pauline privilege to be invoked, it must be proven that both parties were unbaptized at the time of the marriage and that only one party has received baptism.
 In this case, it must be clear that the other party does not wish to receive baptism and wishes to depart from marital life (or wishes to remain departed if the parties are already civilly divorced).
 The party who has been baptized may not, however, be the cause of the separation after the baptism has taken place.

 Click here for the needed forms to petition for the use of Pauline privilege.
-This includes all forms and requirements needed, including those for the respondent (the non-baptized party) and the witnesses.
+This includes all forms and requirements needed, including those for the respondent (the other party), the witnesses for the petitioner, and the witnesses for the respondent.

 If you are the respondent for a Pauline privilege petition, click here for your form.

 If you are a relative or friend of the petitioner, click here for your witness form.

 If you are a relative or friend of the respondent, click here for your witness form.

 The Pauline privilege is distinct from a declaration of nullity.
 Pauline privilege is a privilege of the faith that dissolves a valid natural marriage, while a declaration of nullity, if issued, states that a marriage was invalid from the beginning.